a125x/Speech-Recognition/README.md

 # Speech-Recognition
 Basic speech recognition tool powered by web speech api.
-Works in Chrome.
+Works in ONLY in Chrome because of Google Speech API.

 To use it just open the linked site and press the 'start' button.
 It just works.